jlacar/jlacar.github.io/agile/make-sense-of-points.md

 > I determine these values by starting with Labrador retriever.
 This breed seems medium-size to me, so I give it a five.
 Great Danes seem about twice as tall, so I give them a ten.
 Saint Bernards seem a little less than twice as tall, so I give them a nine.
 A dachshund seems about as short as a dog gets, so I give them a one.
 Bulldogs are short, so I gave them a three.
 However, if I had been estimating dog points based on weight, I would have given bulldogs a higher number.

 Ok, so it's a relative size again.
 But stories, they don't have a height.
 How do you eyeball a story's height?
-I still have no clue what size is about.
+I still have no clue what story size is about or how to wrap my brain around it.

 Man, this guy's all over the place!
 Not only does he _not_ sort the table by size, he randomly jumps around the list when he explains his "dog point" choices.
 He doesn't explain all of them either: he said nothing about the Terrier, Poodle, or German Shepherd!